Get the Best of Premium TV with Foxtel

 When you connect to Foxtel, you’ll be supplied with the very newest and most advanced set top box that Foxtel has offered yet.
 The result of many years of development, the iQ4 is a compact powerhouse of a device that packs a ton of power under the hood.
 With its fast, fluid user interface, navigating between live channels, recordings and on-demand content is easy.
 The included 1TB hard drive can record hundreds of hours of shows, all catalogued for easy viewing later.
 And the multiple TV tuners in the iQ4 let you record up to four shows at the same time, while watching a fifth.

 With the latest update to the iQ4, you can also stream Netflix in 4K directly on the box thanks to a full-featured Netflix app that can be launched from the Apps menu – or simply by pressing the Netflix button on the newly-upgraded iQ4 remote control.
 Netflix shows and movies are integrated into the iQ4 interface throughout, including interactive recommendations on the Home, TV Shows and Movies screens.
+You can optionally bundle Netflix with your Foxtel subscription, too.

 The iQ4 seamlessly merges live on-air TV, recordings and streaming content into the one interface, meaning all the TV you need is right there in the one clever box.
 For a full run-down of what this clever device has to offer, you can check our extensive review of the Foxtel iQ4.